A Collection of Jazz Poetry — Winter, 2020 Edition - Jerry Jazz Musician

 ………and they fixed their daze at me, their hands hanging in mid-air

-………tears mixed with red, pink, white makeup into streaked warpaint.,
+………tears mixed with red, pink, white makeup into streaked warpaint.

 I held Phoebe’s hand in mine,